telerik/xaml-docs/controls/raddiagram/extensions/filemanager.md

 	</Grid>
 {{endregion}}

-Then we can subscribe to the Click event of the Save Load buttons.
+Then we can subscribe to the Click event of the Save/Load buttons.
 The next step is to declare our FileManager and set its CurrentFile property.
-This property set the path where the XML file will be saved on the user Disk.
+This property sets the path where the XML file will be saved on the user Disk.

 #### __[C#] Example 2: Specify FileManager and save/load the RadDiagram__
-{{region csharp-raddiagram-extensions-filemanager_1}}
+{{region cs-raddiagram-extensions-filemanager_1}}
     public partial class MainWindow : Window
     {
         FileManager fileManager;
         public MainWindow()